MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 Here are a few things to note when you use Customer Service workspace in your organization:

--We recommend that you have only one browser instance accessing the app.
+- We recommend that you have only one browser instance accessing the app.
 - The results of navigation actions when you use the app or the `XRM.Navigation.openForm` and `Xrm.Navigation.navigateTo` APIs are the same.
 - You can open sessions and tabs using Microsoft.Apm APIs.
-For more information: [App profile manager JavaScript API Reference](../app-profile-manager/reference/microsoft-apm.md)
+More information: [App profile manager JavaScript API Reference](../app-profile-manager/reference/microsoft-apm.md)

 ### Limitations